Home | Volume 15 | Article number 7

 The United Nations and its member states had in 2015 adopted the 2030 Agenda for Sustainable Development, which provides a shared pattern for peace and prosperity now and in the future catering to both people and the entire planet [1].
 The General Assembly came up with the 2030 Agenda for Sustainable Development, with 17 goals as the main theme of the UN Sustainable Development Summit (SDS).
 The 17 SDGs goals with 169 targets call for urgent actions by all member countries (both developed and developing) in a systemic global partnership [2,3].
 Out of the 17 goals of the SDG, the 3rd goal (SDG 3) seeks to ensure healthy lives and promote the well-being of people of all ages.
 One of the targets of SDG3 (3.2.1) is to end preventable deaths of newborns and children under the age of five years by 2030, by reducing neonatal and under-five mortality by 12 and 25 per 1,000 live births respectively [4].
 Vaccine-preventable diseases (VPD) remains one of the major threats in sub-Saharan Africa, it had been estimated that over thirty million children under the age of five years are suffering from vaccine-preventable diseases (VPDs) yearly in the region (WHO Regional Office for Africa, 2019).
 Immunization has been a success story for global health and development, it saves millions of lives every year.
 An estimated 28 million Measles deaths were prevented between 2010 and 2018 with the measles vaccine alone [5].

 Measles continues to be the leading cause of death among children.
-There were approximately more than 136,000 measles deaths at the global level in 2012, affecting mostly children under five years of age, resulting in a 43% increase when compared to 2021 [6-8].
+An estimated 136,216 measles deaths occurred at the global level in 2022, affecting mostly children under five years of age, with a 43% increase when compared to the mortality estimates for 2021 [6-8].
 Measles is a serious disease that is highly contagious and caused by a virus that belongs to the paramyxovirus family, it is often passed through direct contact or the air, affecting the respiratory tract and then spreading to the rest of the body.
 Its only known reservoir is the human [7].
 The measles vaccine was first introduced in 1963, and its availability and utilization have had a significant impact on the global effort to eliminate measles [9], and several countries have succeeded in eliminating measles through the same approach [10].
 The World Health Assembly (WHA) had in 2010 set aside three milestones for achieving measles control by 2015, through 90% and >80% routine coverage at national and district levels respectively, reducing the global incidence of measles annually to less than 5 cases per 1 million population, and the reduction of global mortality by 95% [11].
 In the African region, the 46 Member countries adopted a goal of eliminating measles by the end of 2020 with five (5) targets that must be achieved at both national and district levels [12].

 Several studies have demonstrated that children who are opportune to receive a dose of measles-containing vaccine, are less likely to come up with measles.
 Approximately 93% of people who receive the first dose develop immunity to measles, and 97% after the second dose become protected [13].
 Therefore, having a strong routine immunization with the measles dose-1 coverage (CV1) of ≥90% and ≥80% at national and district levels will ensure life-long immunity to about 93% of the population, which can guarantee a reduction in measles outbreak and child mortality due to measles disease [14].
 There are an estimated 24.7 million children who did not receive MCV1 in 2021, and the top (10) countries with the highest number of children are Nigeria, India, DRC, Ethiopia Indonesia, Pakistan, Philippines, Angola, Brazil, and Tanzania with (3.1, 2.5, 1.7, 1.7, 1.2, 1.2, 1.0, 0.8, 0.7 and 0.5 million) respectively, representing more than half of the global total (59%) [8].
 Ethiopia, referred to as the Federal Democratic Republic of Ethiopia (FDRE), is a low-income landlocked country located in East Africa.
 It has a total land area of 1.13 million km2, with a total population of 112,078 million, and a population growth rate of 2.6% in 2019 [15].
 Ethiopia has an estimated Gross Domestic Product (GDP) of $81 billion and a GDP per capita of 862 USD in 2017, it is one of the poorest countries with a per capita income of $850 [16].

 Ethiopia is accounting for approximately 6.9% of the total 24.7 million global estimated children who are not vaccinated with MCV1 in 2021.
 Measles account for more than 5% of childhood mortality in the country [17], and measles outbreaks continue to evolve in the country, which was linked to spatial heterogeneity of measles vaccination [18,19].
 Measles vaccination coverage in Ethiopia has shown a mixed pattern between 2000 and 2022.
 Administrative coverage ranged from 37% in 2000 to a peak of 93.4% in 2020, with some fluctuations in between.
 The World Health Organization and UNICEF's WUENIC estimates also varied, ranging from 36% in 2000 to a high of 68% in 2011.
-Despite overall progress in improving measles vaccination coverage, there were occasional declines in certain years, highlighting ongoing challenges.
-To ensure sustained high coverage rates, Ethiopia needs to continue strengthening immunization programs and address barriers to access, thus ensuring effective prevention and control of measles [20].
+Despite overall progress in improving measles vaccination coverage, there were occasional declines in certain years, highlighting ongoing challenges.[20].

-Therefore, our research question is intended to focus on children under the age of five years in Ethiopia, with the sole purpose of finding out factors that are contributing to the frequent outbreaks in the country.
-The outcome is based on recurring measles outbreaks because measles outbreaks continue to occur in Ethiopia affecting mostly children under the age of five.
+contributing to the frequent outbreaks in the country.
 The PICO approach was adopted for the research question (patients, intervention, comparison, and outcome).
 The P (patient or population) = Under five children, the I (intervention) is the children who receive MCV1, the C (comparison) is the children who did not receive MCV1, while the O (outcome) is the measles outbreak in children.
-This systematic review aims to investigate the measles situation in Ethiopia, particularly among children under the age of five.
-This review seeks to: identify the historical and current prevalence of measles outbreaks in Ethiopia; examine the effectiveness of measles vaccination (MCV1) and supplemental immunization activities (SIAs); determine the key factors contributing to recurring measles outbreaks; identify barriers to immunization and propose strategies to mitigate these barriers to reduce immunity gaps and prevent future outbreaks.
+This systematic review aims to determine the key factors contributing to recurring measles outbreaks; identify barriers to immunization and propose strategies to mitigate these barriers to reduce immunity gaps and prevent future outbreaks.

 Methods Up Down